OronW/EZBZ/README.md

 # EZBZ
-Stand alone system to monitor the number of people in a room using WIFI signals
+Standalone system to monitor the number of people in a room using WIFI signals

 Notes:
 ------